By Jonathan Bernstein

 “I’ve done a lot of public speaking.
 I won’t have any trouble at that public hearing.”

 Regarding the first example, there have hundreds of people skewered by CBS’ “60 Minutes” or ABC’s “20/20” who thought they knew how to talk to the press.
 In the second case, most executives who have attended a hostile public hearing have gone home wishing they had been wearing a pair of Depends.
-They didn’t learn, in advance, the critical differences between proactive PR, which focuses on promoting your organization, and crisis communications, which focus on preserving your organization.
+They didn’t learn, in advance, the critical differences between proactive PR, which focuses on promoting your organization, and crisis communications, which focuses on preserving your organization.

 Spokesperson training teaches you to be prepared, to be ready to respond in a way that optimizes the response of all stakeholders.